 After a meteoric rise to prominence with Brick Lane (2003), Ali has emerged as a chronicler of contemporary multicultural Britain able to channel a broad sweep of modern life into well-crafted traditional novelistic forms.
 Her subsequent books have been more varied in their critical success, and the excitement that surrounded her has become more subdued.
 But her forays into diverse settings beyond her original terrain have continued to reach a wide audience.

 The story of her overnight success is well-known.
-Even before Ali had completed her famous debut she was signed her up after her publisher had seen only five chapters of her first draft.
-Granta reiterated this faith in her skill as a novelist, when they based their decision to name her as one of their 'Best of Young British Novelists' in 2003 on just the manuscript.
+Even before Ali had completed her famous debut she was signed her up, after her publisher had seen only five chapters of her first draft.
+Granta reiterated this faith in her skill as a novelist, when it based its decision to name her as one of its 'Best of Young British Novelists' in 2003 on just the manuscript.
 Since this early popular and critical success, Ali has shown an admirable willingness to wrong-foot and surprise her readers, with novels that have often ranged far beyond the limiting canvas of the ‘British multicultural novel’ template that she helped to establish.

 The sadness and desires of the main players (such as Chrissie, Eileen and João) are revealed gradually in this more slowly paced work.
 The first chapter opens with a death from suicide as the aged João discovers the body of his friend and one time lover, Rui, hanging from a tree.
 He cuts him down and the readers are told that he is now holding him in his arms for a second time.
 João’s grief over a lost friendship and missed opportunities is concurrent with the dominant theme of poverty.
 The narrative returns continuously to the poor economic conditions of the area and the implicit sadness of emotionally unfulfilled lives.
 This is made explicit with the pronouncement that this was the poorest area in the poorest country of the European Union until recently, but male suicide rates are still the highest.
 By way of a contrast to the earlier parts of the novel, however, the final chapter looks at this group of seemingly disparate individuals as a community and the moroseness is dispelled.

-With her next novel, Ali returned to the broad ‘condition of England’ sweep and energized migrant environment of her debut.
+With her next novel, Ali returned to the broad ‘condition of England’ sweep and energised migrant environment of her debut.
 As the title suggests, Into the Kitchen (2009) used the hotel restaurant in central London as one microcosm from which Ali could range broadly over her now familiar themes of national identity, family and belonging.
-Scenes from this setting are set against the very different world of a northern mill town where the father of Gabriel Lighfoot, the London chef, is living out his last days in old age.
+Scenes from this setting are set against the very different world of a northern mill town where the father of Gabriel Lighfoot, the London chef, is living out his last days.

-Demonstrating her talent for surprising readers once more, Ali’s third outing The Untold Story altered course again, taking readers to small-town America, and into the world of Lydia, a mysterious woman from overseas cherishing her quiet life.
+Demonstrating her talent for surprising readers once more, Ali’s next outing, The Untold Story, altered course again, taking readers to small-town America, and into the world of Lydia, a mysterious woman from overseas cherishing her quiet life.
 As is revealed, this fish-out-water character’s secret lies in a faked death, staged as a means of escaping a previous life as member of the British royal family.
 Inevitably, this thinly-veiled speculative fiction on Princess Diana attracted much press attention and comment.
-Some of this was counterproductive: as the one critic put it, the book’s promotion “did itself no favours: all the publicity surrounding its launch (as well as the blurb) have given away the mystery of the first half of the novel.”
-(The Telegraph, August2011)
+Some of this was counterproductive: as the one critic put it, the book’s promotion “did itself no favours: all the publicity surrounding its launch (as well as the blurb) have given away the mystery of the first half of the novel” (The Telegraph, August 2011).